 Over time by emailing back and forth with your friends and family from this account, you’ll notice that fewer and fewer of these incoming messages will enter your business account.

-How to fix: Newsletters, Retail, News, and Sports Emails
+How To Fix: Newsletters, Retail, News, And Sports Emails

 You can use your personal email for these types of emails, however, from a security standpoint and a desire to not overwhelm your personal email (i.e. running into the same problem you have now with your business email), you should use a separate email address for these types of communication, or for whenever you’re asked to sign up for a list to get a discount, etc.